ShozabAbidi10/RT2assignment1/README.md

  #source /opt/ros/foxy/setup.bash
  #source /root/my_ros2/install/local_setup.bash
  ```
- 7. If you are successfully able to complete all the previous steps then all the dependencies have been completed in order to run the project.
+ 7. If you are successfully able to complete all the previous steps then all the dependencies are completed in order to run the project.

-The project in total three parts, they are not depended on each other so you individually run them by following given instructions.
+The project in total have three parts, which can individually executed by following given instructions.

 ## Part 1: Running Mobile Robot Simulation in Gazeboo using action server.